 - Freezer friendly: Once baked and cooled, you can freeze the bars in a single layer and then transfer them to an airtight container.
 They’ll last up to 3 months.

-- Refrigerate: After baking, these bars should be stored in the refrigerator.
+- Refrigerate: After baking, these bars should be stored in the refrigerator, wrapped tightly with plastic wrap.
 They taste best when chilled and will keep for up to 3 days.

 - Serving: For optimal flavor and texture, remove the bars from the refrigerator 15 minutes before serving.